Conor-Fleming/phone2normal/README.md

 Once we have the records stored in a slice, we normalize the phone numbers by removing all non-digit characters and then update the rows with the normalized values.
 If the record being updated already exists we simply delete the duplicate row.

+### Follow ups
+-needs refactoring/moved to db directory
+-could explore user of an ORM